bparanj/crystal/computer/components/flash-vs-rom.md

 4. Manufacturing efficiency: Using flash memory simplifies the manufacturing process, as the same chip can be used across different models and easily programmed as needed.

-5. Power efficiency: Modern flash memory typically consumes less power than traditional ROM chips.
+5. Power efficiency: Modern flash memory  consumes less power than traditional ROM chips.

 6. Reliability: Flash memory is more resistant to environmental factors like heat and electromagnetic interference.